edwindj/ffbase2/README.md

 ## Install

-`ffbase` is currently only available from github.
+`ffbase2` is currently only available from github.
 To install it, run the following script.
 ```S
 # install.packages("devtools")